Here's information to help you review yearly Medicare options

 If you’re interested in staying with your same plan, your insurer should have mailed a letter outlining any changes.
 If you want to stay on the same plan for next year, you do not need to re-enroll and you will get automatically renewed, but it’s not a bad idea to call to confirm, said Chuchanis.

-Said Reeg: “We always caution folks when Medicare is making updates, we’ll run [the information] and that information is as accurate as we can test it, but if there are discrepancies, contact the company directly.”
+"We always caution folks when Medicare is making updates, we’ll run [the information] and that information is as accurate as we can test it, but if there are discrepancies, contact the company directly," Reeg said.

-This year, a requirement that each insurer have substantial differences among its various plans was eliminated, so there are more plans but with very subtle differences, Chuchanis said.
+This year, a requirement to have insurers have substantial differences among its various plans was eliminated, so there are more plans but with very subtle differences, Chuchanis said.

-“People will have to pay very close attention to subtle differences between plans,” she said.
-“It could be the difference between a $5 copay for a primary care doctor visit and a $10 copay.”
+"It could be the difference between a $5 copay for a primary care doctor visit and a $10 copay," she said.

 Oftentimes, various plans’ overall costs may be the same in the end, but consumers need to find what’s best for them and their finances — perhaps a small monthly premium is more important than a high deductible, said Chuchanis.
 People with high medical costs should also pay attention to out-of-pocket maximums.

-“Please don’t pick your health and prescription benefits based on those extra benefits,” cautioned Reeg.
-“Put your health and medical needs first.
-If there’s icing on that cake, have at it.”
+"Please don’t pick your health and prescription benefits based on those extra benefits," Reeg said.
+"Put your health and medical needs first.
+If there’s icing on that cake, have at it."

 For instance, some seniors have wanted to change a plan solely for the Silver Sneakers, or free membership at participating gyms; Reeg said once they looked at their drug coverage, however, they’d be spending thousands more on drugs.

-Similarly, spouses need to review their plans individually and often have to pick different ones, said Reeg.
+Similarly, spouses need to review their plans individually and often have to pick different plans, Reeg said.

-Seniors can do a personalized analysis on their own or with help at free sessions from Direction Home or Check-Up Days and free phone consultations from the Ohio Department of Insurance.
+Seniors can do a personalized analysis on their own or with help at free Medicare Check-Up Days in various communities and free phone consultations from the Ohio Department of Insurance.
 Have your full list of prescription medications used by each person.

 The two organizations offer free and unbiased advice and help for consumers.
 Many insurers and doctors offices also offer free fairs, which can be helpful, said Reeg, but be sure to know those brokers usually represent specific insurers.